-CSAT benchmarks help businesses understand whether their customer satisfaction performance is truly competitive—or quietly falling behind industry standards.
+CSAT benchmarks help businesses understand whether their customer satisfaction is on par, or quietly falling behind industry standards.

 What is a CSAT score benchmark?